0x00000FF/KLLU/README.md

 # KLLU
 A Scalable Logic Lab Unit That Implemented in Software Form

 KLLU is an abbreviation for Knowledge's Logic Lab Unit.
-This software is written in C#, and runs on any .NET compliant system.
 This project aims to implement completely functional emulated LLU, so that can be used for available logic circuit education.

 ## Specification
 - 1 GND, 1 +-5V, 1 9V, 1 +-15V, 1 AC 5V(Variable Frequency),